A big thanks to Cascade Yarns for providing the yarn and to Flying Squid Studio for providing the final photos for this Crochet-Along.

 Welcome to the Kram Cardi Crochet-Along!
 If you are just joining us be sure to check out THIS POST first for sizing information supply list.

 PDF Purchasing Information

-If you’d like to purchase the Kram Cardi PDF for $1 you can do so by clicking HERE.
-Each week I will update the instructions to correspond to that week’s blog post.
+If you’d like to purchase the Kram Cardi PDF you can do so by clicking below.
 This is NOT required as all the information, additional instructions and extra photos will be located on the blog.
 In other words, the PDF is the pattern ONLY.
-The PDF may come in handy if you’d like to print off the pattern without all the ads and photos.
-By the end of the CAL those who have purchased will have the entire pattern.
-I will leave it up for purchase through September 25, 2015.
-Please be sure to save it to your Ravelry library before I remove it!
+The PDF may come in handy if you’d like to print off the pattern without all the ads and photos. [product id=8025]

 Week 2: Bottom

 Welcome back!
 From the looks of the discussion in the Facebook group most of you were able to meet gauge.
 Some needed more tries than others but that’s perfectly fine 🙂 This will be a short post but you’ll be making the biggest part of your cardigan.
 Basically, we’ll be multiplying what we did last week by quite a bit.
 So even though it’s big if you did OK last week this week should be pretty easy.